hyacob-89/project-1/README.md

 * **Project Topic:** Student Loan Debt
 * **Project Description:** In a world where student debt is a major topic for presidential candidates, we wanted to understand what trends 			were/are the most prevalent over the past decade.
 We'll try to answer:
 	* How do wages compare to student debt over a 10-year period?
 Is the gap widening?
 If so, will it continue?
 	* What is the Per Capita student debt per state?
-Is there a trend associated with the cost of living in that state?
 	* (Insert Question)

 * **Breakdown of Tasks:**